HSLdevcom/jore4-ui/README.md

 ### Fixing timetables seed data

 - After that you will need to fix some foreign key references to keep timetables seed functional.
-In `./test-db-manager/src/seed2.ts` there are journey pattern ids (UUID), that you will need to replace to keep references from timetables to routes and lines timetables functional.
-To do this, search for the routes mentioned in the `seed2.ts` comments from `dump.sql`.
-Make sure validity period and direction match to the one mentioned in the `seed2.ts` file.
-Then take the found route's id and search for the route's journey pattern in the same file.
-Take the journey pattern id and replace the old journey pattern id in the `seed2.ts` file with the new one.
-This step can also be done without using the dump file, e.g. using an SQL client or even the UI, as long as the db is seeded with the new dump.
+In `./test-db-manager/src/seed2-ids.ts` there are journey pattern ids (UUID), that you will need to replace to keep references from timetables to routes and lines timetables functional.
+To do this, run './scripts/extract-seed-route-ids.sh' with the parameters of the label of the line to use, dump file sql and the `.ts` file to replace, which is `./test-db-manager/src/seed2-ids.ts`.
+Default line to use is `641`.
+This step is also automatically done when running dev env setup.

 ## Docker reference